Sowelu: History

 In 2005, Sowelu contributed to M-Flo's album Beat Space Nine on the track "So Exclusive", and again on their album Dope Space Nine in the same song, remixed by Korean fusion band, Clazziquai.

 The Japanese version of The Pursuit of Happyness uses "Shiawase no Chikara" as its theme song.

 In the music video for the song "to YOU" several photographs of her family and her childhood are intercut with scenes of her singing in a wide room with large glass windows.
 According to her website, the video location is a church about one hour away from Tokyo by car.
 At the end of the PV, the family members in the photos make an appearance together with Sowelu, including her grandmother, her mother and even Sowelu's pet chihuahua.

 Her 4th album "24 -twenty four-" was released on July 12, 2006.
 It debuted at #3, her highest ranking yet.
 The album remained at the #3 spot for two weeks on the Weekly Oricon Album Charts.
 One of the album's songs entitled "守るべきもの", (Mamoru Beki Mono/The One You Should Protect) is used as the ending of the 9th Pokémon movie Pokémon Ranger and the Prince of the Sea: Manaphy.

-On December 12, 2007 Sowelu released her latest single "光", (Hikari).
-The single had moderate success and reached #28 on the Oricon Weekly Charts More recently Sowelu will participate in the 2008 Nike ad campaign, "MY MUSIC,MY FORCE"; along with Perfume, Home Made Kazoku, Tohoshinki, Shota Moriyama and Shoko Nakagawa.
+On December 12, 2007, Sowelu released the single "光", (Hikari).
+The single reached #28 on the Oricon Weekly Charts.
+Sowelu would participate in the 2008 Nike ad campaign, "MY MUSIC, MY FORCE"; along with Perfume, Home Made Kazoku, Tohoshinki, Shota Moriyama and Shoko Nakagawa.

-In Spring 2009, Sowelu's contract with Sony Music Japan's DefSTAR label wasn't renewed, resulting in the label dropping her from the web site's roster.
+In Spring 2009, Sowelu's contract with Sony Music Japan's DefSTAR label wasn't renewed, resulting in the label dropping her from the website's roster.
 Less than a week after the news of Sowelu being dropped from her label, it was announced that Sowelu had signed to Avex Trax, one of Japan's most powerful record labels (under its sister label Rhythm Zone).

 On May 30, 2012, Sowelu released her 5th studio album, "29 tonight".